 One of the attributes of a transition in APN is an age adjustment factor \(a\in \left[0,1\right]\), which multiples the age of a fired token (the transition does not need to be aging).
 Setting this adjustment factor to zero allows for a renewal of the fired token's age.

+Aging tokens provide a convenient means to enforce different queueing policies.
+Let us demonstrate how First-in-First-out (FIFO) policy can be implemented.
+Let us consider a simple queue with abandonment: if a customer does not receive a service after a specified threshold time \(\tau_{max}\), she abandons the queue.
+The example is selected to emphasize the sensitivity to the selection policy (aggregate statistics are often insensitive to queuing policies).
+The model is shown in Figure 5.
 Here the T1 transition controls the customer's arrival.
 The number of servers is controlled by the inhibitor for the T3 transition, let us consider a single server, so the inhibitor has multiplicity one.
 The T2 transition has a fixed delay \(\tau_{max}\).
 Both arrival (T1) and service (T4) follow exponential distributions.
 Transitions T5 and T6 have fixed delay \(\epsilon=1\times 10^{-6}\).
 As a result, customer tokens pause momentarily in the Abandonded or Completed place, respectively.
 Both places have sensors (denoted in APN with the solid square in the lower right corner) that allow to register each "hit", thus measuring the rates of abandonining or completing the service, respectively.
 We will also measure the mean number of customers in service and in the queue.
 In order to implement the FIFO policy we will make the T2 transition aging for the Queue place, and select the age-dependent fixed delay \(\epsilon=1\times 10^{-6}\) for the T3 transition.
 This will ensure that when the server is free a token that stayed in the Queue place the longest (and therefore has the largest age) is fired first.
 Individial tokens have their unique IDs displayed (this is an option in APN), so during the animation one can visually track whether FIFO is observed.

 For comparison we also consider a random order for selecting the customers.
 To implement this policy we can switch off the aging for the Queue place, and select a very fast exponential delay, say \(1/\epsilon=1\times 10^{6}\) for the T3 transition (since T3 is an exponential transition, whether the tokens age or don't does not matter).
 You can download the source files for the FIFO and random policies, and also the Excel spreadsheet that can control the model parameters for both models (Simply link the XLS file from the parameters menu in APN, and after you linked it once, you can make the changes to the XLS spreadsheet, save it, and then click on the "Update from Linked File" from the parameter menu in APN to automatically update all the model parameters).